lpereira/hardinfo/README.md

 Status
 ------

+**The Project License has been changed in 2024 from GPL2 to GPL2 or later** As we use GPL3 code.
+In order for this project to could evolve lpereira has agreed to change license of source code to GPL2+. (https://github.com/lpereira/hardinfo/issues/530).
-**The License has been changed in 2024 from GPL2 to GPL2 or later due to the existence of some LGPL and GPL3 code.
-If you have any code in this repository that you would like removed, just open an issue and we will remove it, thanx.**
+If you have any changes in this repository that you would like removed, just open an issue and we will remove it, thanx.

 - Capabilities: HardInfo currently detects most software and hardware detected by the OS.
 - Features: Online database for exchanging benchmark results.